-No one said that cleaning and organizing has to be boring!
+No one said that decluttering and organizing has to be boring!
 If you have kids and want to keep things tidy make a game out of it.

 - Turn on some good music when it’s time to do an evening pick up

-- Set a timer and see who can pick up the most items
+- Set a timer and see who can find the most items to donate

 - Offer a small reward (ideally an experience and not an object, in the spirit of minimalism) for the kiddo who keeps his area cleanest.